mcitir/usage--ROS/README.md

    * a private `void` method named as `timerCallback()` triggers get_logger() function and 2 parameters which are only initilized, `timer_` and `counter_`
    * a public constructor with same name of class `MyNode`, and colon (:) initilizer to initilize `Node("cpp_test")` and also `counter_(0)`
 2) In main method, an object named `node` has been instantiated from the class `MyNode()`

+## ROS Client Library (RCL), Language Libraries
+The RCL is lowest library and it is bridged to DDS (Data Distribution Service) on the middleware.

+* Check `source ~/.bashrc`
+* Tab twice to see ros2 command after writing `ros2`
+* After running a node for example `ros2 run my_py_package`, then you can check node by listing via `ros2 node list` or you can see info about a node via `ros2 node info /node_name`
+* `ros2 run package_name executable_name` - to run a package in specific node
+* If we want to start same node twice for different sensor for example, in that time, there will be problem.
+In ROS2, it is possible to start same node for different task in multiple times, we can remap node name via `ros2 run my_py_package py_node --ros-args --remap __node:=abc`.
+So, node name will be changed as `abs`.
+To check, you can test via `ros2 node list`

+## RQT/ RQT Graph
+RQT is a debug tool which is a GUI tool.

+## ROS Topics
+A topic ...
+* is a bus which nodes exchange messages.
+* is Unidirectional data stream (publisher/subscriber)
+* has a message type
+* can be written in Python, C++, or ... directly inside ROS nodes

+* Publisher/Subscriber are anonymous
+* A node can have many publisher/subscribers for many different topics